 Prior to #MeToo prompting a broad swell of empathy, none of these women could or would have been given this kind of platform.
-These are women who have been marginalized and judged because they are imperfect (much like the rest of the world).
-The Scarlet Letter Reports is stretching the #MeToo conversation beyond sexual assault and harassment to effectively demonstrate how women -- especially ones that end up in the spotlight for reasons they never could have anticipated -- can also be victimized in a multitude of other ways.
+These are women who have been marginalized and judged because of an unfair focus on their imperfections.
+The Scarlet Letter Reports is stretching the #MeToo conversation beyond sexual assault and harassment to effectively demonstrate how women—especially ones that end up in the spotlight for reasons they never could have anticipated—can also be victimized in a multitude of other ways.
 It is an important reminder that you don't have to be in the same room as a bad guy to be subjected to abuse.